display-design-studio/video-player/README.md

 # Video Player - Custom Element
-## The scope of this project is to explore web components and create a framework-agnostic element.
+### The scope of this project is to explore web components and create a framework-agnostic video player element.

----

 ### Props:
 | Prop | Type | Default |